 Fortunately, I would rate the cost of buying Groceries as not so expensive.
 You will agree with my statement once you do a one day dining out!

 To give a glimpse of expense on food items, I am attaching the advertisements from the supermarkets.

 There are multiple options for doing food & groceries shopping in Italy.
-I will brief it in details below in a dedicated section.
+I will brief it in detail below in a dedicated section.

 One a high level, you would spend around 300-400 Euro per month on food & shopping.

 How long will you be just working and working and working?
-Entertainment?
+How about the Entertainment?

 Yes, you are in Europe.
 And a place where the

 The ticket will cost in the range of 5-10 Euro per person depending on the day of the week.

 No outing is complete, without a special dinner at the

 I know you are not going to be dining out every other day, right?
 But, once in a while, you will have to.
 Come on, give a break for cooking at your home.
 Get out for a romantic dinner.